Oztobuzz/HCMUT_PPL_Sem222_MT22/README.md

 # HCMUT_PPL_Sem222_MT22
+Building MT22, a C-like language

+## About the Project
 MT22 is a C-like language.
 It is similar enough to C to feel familiar, but different enough to give you some sense of alternatives.

-## About the Project
 This is my Principle of Programming Language's assignment.
 In this assignment, I was asked to build a C-like programming language (MT22) from scratch.
 The assignment is divided into 4 phases:

 1. **Lexer and Parser:** Teach your language how to identify tokens and lexemes